microsoft/logstash-output-application-insights/README.md

 ```

 ### blob_max_events
 Specifies, maximum number of events in one blob.
-Default 1,000,000 events
+Default 1,000,000 events.
 Setting it too low may improve latency, but will reduce ingestion performance
 Setting it too high may damage latency up to maximum delay, but ingestion will be more efficient, and load on network will be lower
 example: